prskid1000/triton_flash_atten_windows/triton-win/TRITON_FLASH_ATTEN_FIX.md

 - [ ] No errors about `dlopen`/`dlsym` functions
 - [ ] No errors about `posix_memalign`
 - [ ] No linker errors (1104, 1120, 1181)
+- [ ] No PTX assembler errors (ptxas.exe or ptxas-blackwell.exe not found)
+- [ ] No file locking errors (PermissionError when deleting temp files)
 - [ ] No deprecated function warnings (strcat)
 - [ ] Flash Attention 2.0 loads successfully
 - [ ] Model inference works with Flash Attention 2.0